 Public clouds are just one type of cloud-based IaaS:

-- Public Cloud – When a network is accessible via the cloud using space you lease from a large IaaS company.
-Your company has no responsibility in building the infrastructure, or purchasing and maintaining hardware.
+- Public Cloud – When a network is accessible using systems and resources you lease from a large IaaS company.
+Your company has no responsibility in purchasing, refreshing or maintaining the infrastructure hardware.

-- Private Cloud – When a network is accessible via the cloud, but only from using the hardware you purchased on a network you built.
+- Private Cloud – When a network is accessible using the hardware you purchased on a network you or a vendor built leveraging limited shared resources.

 - Hybrid Cloud – When a company uses both the public cloud and private cloud for different functions.